open-pages-org/LatchyProbe/Macros/README.md

   Query_Probe #get the current probe status
   SET_PROBE ACTION=extend
 ```
-## Macro to retract the probe after use
+## Macro PROBE_RETRACT to retract the probe after use
 This will retract the probe after use but can also be used after a printer restart or before printing to ensure the probe is retracted.
 ```PROBE_RETRACT
 [gcode_macro PROBE_RETRACT]